How the Discovery Process Works in Business Disputes

 You and your business may be involved in a lawsuit at some time.
 Let's hope that doesn't happen, but if it does you should be prepared with information.
 This article discusses the discovery process in business lawsuits and your responsibilities as a plaintiff or defendant.

 One of the most important parts of the litigation (lawsuit) process is discovery.
 The discovery process is a fact-finding process, that is a major part of the pre-trial process that comes before the actual trial.
 The purpose of discovery is to gather information and make both parties in the lawsuit aware of this information.

 Many lawsuits don't get to trial (they are settled out of court).
-But almost all lawsuits undergo the discovery process, because this process happens before the case goes to court.
+Almost all lawsuits undergo the discovery process because this process happens before the case goes to court.

 What happens during the discovery process, and the information discovered, can influence whether or not the case will come to trial.
 In addition, having the information from the discovery process can be vital to a case if a witness is unable to testify at trial or if documents are not able to be used at trial.

 All of the information gathered in the discovery process is supposed to be considered as being given under oath.

 If you are giving information or testimony under oath, you are making a formal promise to tell the truth.
 Yes, this is the saying that you swear to "tell the truth, the whole truth, and nothing but the truth."
 The assumption that everything is "under oath" applies as much to information given during the discovery process as it does for testimony in court.
 It's important to remember that lying under oath is called "perjury," which is a serious offense.

 The discovery process is conducted under the watchful eyes of the judge in the case.
 The judge doesn't participate except to settle disputes in the process.
 For example, if one side is expected to produce documents, and the other party claims that producing the documents would violate confidentiality or proprietary information (owned by the business), the judge would rule.